matrix-org/synapse/docs/modules/third_party_rules_callbacks.md

 avatar URL is set to `None`).
 The module is passed the Matrix ID of the user whose profile has been updated, their new profile, as well as a boolean that is `True` if the update was triggered by a server admin (and `False` otherwise).
-Note that this boolean is also `True` if the profile change happens as a result of the user logging through Single Sing-On, and if a server admin updates their own profile.
+Note that this boolean is also `True` if the profile change happens as a result of the user logging in through Single Sign-On, or if a server admin updates their own profile.

 If multiple modules implement this callback, Synapse runs them all in order.